samiralam/rules-compendium/docs/phb/3-character-classes/cleric.md

 ### Level 5: Sear Undead

 Whenever you use Turn Undead, you can roll a number of d8s equal to your Wisdom modifier (minimum of 1d8) and add the rolls together.
-Each Undead that fails its saving throw against that use of Turn Undead takes Radiant damage equal to the roll’s total.
-This damage doesn’t end the turn effect.
+Each Undead that fails its saving throw against that use of Turn Undead takes Radiant damage equal to the roll's total.
+This damage doesn't end the turn effect.

 ### Level 7: Blessed Strikes